sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - Here
   > mathematical implications ignore causal connections helps ignoring $C_i,i\neq 2,5$ which can therefore extract $C_i,i=2,5$.
+## 3.5
+- > as with testing validity, this approach quickly bogs down for formulas with many variables See 3.3.2
+  > There is also a close relationship between validity and satisfiability: a statement P is satisfiable iff its negation NOT.P / is not valid.
+- > validity testing is a special case of determining if a formula simplifies to T. i.e. all T is one subset of existing one T.
 ## chapter 3 problems
 - Problem 3.16
   - a)